 FNC maintains academic records permanently.
 A certified copy of the complete academic history of the student is available upon written request by the student at the Registrar's Office.

+Requests for original transcripts have to be in writing, using a form that is located in the Registrar's Office or can be downloaded from the FNC website.
+The form must be completed and signed by the student and submitted to the Registrar's Office.

+Distance learning students must submit the completed form to the Registrar's Office via either e-mail (kcabrera@mm.fnc.edu or nrizo@mm.fnc.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
+Additional questions to the Distance Learning Dept. can be emailed to slomena@mm.fnc.edu.

-The registrar's office will furnish the transcript within fifteen days (15) after receipt of the written request.
-There will be no charge for the first request; any request thereafter will carry a charge of \$6.00 per request.
-The student may request a transcript on an expedited basis, prepared within three (3) working days, at a total fee of \$15.00 per transcript.
+The Registrar's Office will furnish the transcript within fifteen days (15) after receipt of the written request.

+There will be no charge for the first request; though any request thereafter will incur a charge of \$6.00 per request.

+The student may request a transcript on an expedited basis, prepared within three (3) working days, for \$15.00 per transcript.